 The Family History Library is warm, tech-savvy, and inviting.
 The onsite cafe allows visitors to grab a coffee or a fast bite to eat to focus on their research.

 Inside, the vibe feels like a happening museum.
 People from all backgrounds, religions, and all walks of life come to learn about their family trees.
-Harry and his docent shared some good laughs as he filled in some unanswered questions on his family tree.
+Harry and his docent shared some good laughs as he filled in some unanswered questions about his family tree.

 The library is full of energy, and happy faces.
 Overall, it’s very welcoming.